William Oakley (footballer)

 William John Oakley (27 April 1873 — 20 September 1934) was an English footballer who, during the Victorian era, played as a full-back for the renowned amateur clubs, the Corinthians and Casuals, and captained the England team once, in a match against Ireland in 1901.
-In 1894, he was also the English long jump champion.
+In 1895, he was also the British long jump champion.

 Early life and education

 Born at Shrewsbury, Shropshire, the eldest of five children, Oakley was educated at Shrewsbury School and Christ Church, Oxford.
-Oakley played football for his school from 1887-1892, captaining the side in his final year, and also rowed for his school.
+Oakley played football for his school from 1887 to 1892, captaining the side in his final year, and also rowed for his school.

 After going up to Oxford, Oakley became President of the athletics club in 1895, representing the university in long jump and 120 yard hurdles.
+He won the AAA Championships long jump title at the 1895 AAA Championships.

 Club career

 Oakley played, in total, 121 games for Corinthian FC, in which he scored just 1 goal.
 Playing games against all the great professional sides of the era, Oakley was an assured defender whose peak years for the club were the 1898/99 season and the 1899/1900 season, during which he rarely missed a match.
 He would then play for Casuals F.C.